Iheanacho makes scoring return for Leicester City against Burton Albion | Goal.com

 Iheanacho makes scoring return for Leicester City against Burton Albion

-Iheanacho who was making his second appearance in the League Cup this season, continued his goalscoring run in the competition having scored a goal in his side's 4-0 win over Luton Town back in October.
+Iheanacho, who was making his second appearance in the League Cup this season, continued his goalscoring run in the competition having scored a goal in his side's 4-0 win over Luton Town earlier this month.

-The Super Eagles forward gave Leicester City an early lead after slotting home Yoeri Tielemans' assist in the seventh minute.
+The Super Eagles forward gave Leicester City an early lead after slotting home Yoeri Tielemans pass in the seventh minute.

 In the 20th minute, the Belgian midfielder found the back of the net and doubled the lead for the visitors at the Pirelli Stadium.